AriFordsham/GHCWiki/safe-haskell.md

 ## Implementation details

-- The `-XSafe` option must be processed last after all other options.
-If previous options conflict with `-XSafe`, they must be overwritten or compilation must fail.
-Alternatively, maybe `-XSafe` and `{-# LANGUAGE Safe #-)` should always be processed before all other pragmas, especially `LANGUAGE` and `OPTIONS_GHC`, and any subsequent dangerous pragmas should cause compilation to fail.

 - `GHC.Prim` will need to be made (or just kept) unsafe.

 - `-XSafe` should disallow the `TemplateHaskell`, `StandaloneDeriving`, `GeneralizedNewtypeDeriving`, and `CPP` language extensions, as well as the `RULES` and `SPECIALIZE` pragmas.